rensuh0/phase-4-code-challenge-vendor-sweets/README.md

 ## Setup

-The instructions assume you changed into the `code-challenge` folder **prior** to opening the code editor.
+The instructions assume you changed into the `code-challenge` folder **prior** to open the code editor.

-To download the dependencies for the frontend and backend, run:
+To download the dependencies for the front and backend, run:

 ```console
 pipenv install